On indefinite integral ternary quadratic forms: Introduction

 To go further and obtain sharp bounds and asymptotics, we need to inspect in detail the classes and genera of our forms.
-The genera can be quite complicated especially at the prime $p=2$, but since we are assuming that our forms are primitive, we are able to give a sufficiently explicit description (see Sec.~\ref{genera}) and use it to derive the asymptotic {\bf (A)}.
+The genera can be quite complicated especially at the prime $p=2$, but since we are assuming that our forms are primitive, we are able to give a sufficiently explicit description (see Sec.~\ref{genera}) and use it, {together with the local nature of the genus,} to derive the asymptotic {\bf (A)}.

-In Section~\ref{packets-def} we introduce the notion of \emph{packets} which allows one to deal with higher ramifications needed to handle {\bf(B)}, {\bf(C)}, and {\bf(D)}.
-We factor the determinant $D$ as $rs$ where $s$ is odd and squarefree (so tamely ramified), and $r$ is coprime to $s$ and is highly ramified in that if $p\mid r$ (with $p\neq 2$), then $p^2\mid r$.
+{ The sums {\bf (B)} and {\bf (C)} are exotic ones and to handle them, as well as {\bf (D)}, we introduce in Section~\ref{packets-def} the notion of \emph{packets} which deals with high ramification}.
+We factor the determinant $D$ as $rs$ where $s$ is odd and squarefree (so tamely ramified), and $r$ is coprime to $s$ and is highly ramified in that if $p \! \mid \! r$ (with $p\neq 2$), then $p^2 \! \mid \! r$.
 The prime $2$, when it occurs, is put into the $r$ factor due to the complexities associated with its invariants.
-A highly ramified or \emph{root packet} $H$ is a collection of local $\mathbb{Z}_p$ classes of forms for each $p\mid r$ (see Sec.~\ref{packets-def} for details).
+A highly ramified or \emph{root packet} $H$ is a collection of local $\mathbb{Z}_p$ classes of forms for each $p \! \mid \! r$.
+A sketch of the use of packets for an asymptotic count is given in the beginning of Sec.~\ref{packets-def}.